Information for Providers

 What does it mean for me as a provider?

-Providing you are registered with CSSIW you could receive funding from one of the early implementer local authorities for eligible children accessing the offer in your setting.
+Providing you are registered with CIW you could receive funding for eligible children accessing the offer in your setting.

 Do I need to be based in a pilot area to be involved in the early implementation of the offer?